executes assembler fragments of the target machine.

 Raises an exception.
 Unconditional change of control flow.
 Writes an explicit Except variable to memory to pass it to the exception handler.
 Must be lowered to a Call to a runtime check function.

-memory dependency
+mem memory dependency

-pointer to exception object to be thrown
+exo_ptr pointer to exception object to be thrown

-memory result
+M memory result

-control flow to exception handler
+X control flow to exception handler

 Flags: cfopcode